enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-6/index.md

 Webspicy allows you to configure hooks that are run before, after & around tests.
 Here will simply use such a hook to reset the application state before each test.

-Make sure your todo-spec/config.rb contains the following, and re-run the tests like here above.
+Make sure your todo-spec/config.rb contains the following, and re-run the tests above.

 ```rb
 Webspicy::Configuration.new(Path.dir) do |c|